dmitsf/ML-model-development-example/README.md

         Accuracy: 96.640
 	```

-    Note: Correct predictions metric - number of predictions with an absolute error <= 3.
+    Note: Correct predictions metric is a number of predictions with an absolute error <= 3.